brauner/joker/README.md

-docker-ubuntu-r
+docker-ubuntu-julia
 ===============

-Ubuntu image intended for dockerized R development.
+Ubuntu image intended for dockerized Julia development.

 ### Some properties

 * Sets up `user` (with sudo rights) so that the container does not need to run as root.
-* Sets up `/home` for `user` and some basic options in `.Rprofile` and `.bashrc` which should be changed to your own needs.
+* Sets up `/home` for `user` and some basic options `.bashrc` and `.inputrc` which should be adapted to your own needs.
-* Installs all recommended `R` dependencies, pulls `R-devel` from `SVN` and compiles `R-devel` from source.
+* Installs all recommended `Julia` dependencies, pulls `Julia` from `Github` and compiles `Julia` from source.

 There is a nice and semi-easy way of getting graphical output from a Docker container without having to run an sshd daemon inside of the container.
-Docker can provide bare metal performance when running a single process which in this case is supposed to be R. Running an sshd daemon will, marginal as it may be, introduce additional overhead.
+Docker can provide bare metal performance when running a single process which in this case is supposed to be Julia.
+Running an sshd daemon will, marginal as it may be, introduce additional overhead.
 This is not made better by running the sshd daemon as a child process of the supervisor daemon.
 Both can be dispensed with when one makes good use of